 The way you prepare your food can drastically change its effects on your health.

-Nevertheless, there is nothing to say you can’t enjoy the occasional grill or deep-fry, but try to use those methods sparingly.
+Although you can still enjoy the occasional grilled or deep-fried dish, it’s best to use those methods sparingly.

-Vitamin D is a fat-soluble vitamin that is very important for bone health and the proper function of your immune system.
+Vitamin D is a fat-soluble vitamin that’s very important for bone health and the proper functioning of your immune system.
 In fact, every cell in your body has a receptor for vitamin D, indicating its importance (

 Vitamin D is found in very few foods, but fatty seafood generally contains the highest amounts.

-Omega-3 fatty acids are another commonly lacking nutrient found in fatty seafood.
-They have many important roles in the body, including reducing inflammation, maintaining heart health and promoting brain function (
+Omega-3 fatty acids are another commonly lacking nutrient that’s found in fatty seafood.
+These have many important roles in the body, including reducing inflammation, maintaining heart health, and promoting proper brain function (

-The Western diet is generally very high in omega-6 fatty acids, which promote inflammation and have been linked to many chronic diseases (
+The Western diet is generally very high in omega-6 fatty acids, which increase inflammation and have been linked to many chronic diseases (

 If you don’t eat fatty seafood regularly, you should consider taking a supplement.
-Omega-3s and vitamin D can often be found together in a supplement.
+Omega-3s and vitamin D can often be found together in many supplements.

-Eating out does not have to involve unhealthy foods.
+Eating out doesn’t have to involve unhealthy foods.

-There are many healthy fast food restaurants and fusion kitchens offering delicious and healthy meals.
+There are many healthy fast food restaurants and fusion kitchens offering healthy and delicious meals.

 They may just be a great replacement for your favorite burger or pizza joint.
 What’s more, you can generally get these meals at a very decent price.

 Aim to try making a new healthy recipe at least once per week.
-This can change up your food and nutrient intakes and hopefully add new and healthy recipes to your routine.
+This can change up your food and nutrient intakes and hopefully add some new and nutritious recipes to your routine.

 Alternatively, try to make a healthier version of a favorite recipe by experimenting with new ingredients, herbs, and spices.

-Replacing your french fries with baked or boiled potatoes is a great way to shave off calories and avoid these harmful compounds.
+Replacing your french fries with baked or boiled potatoes is a great way to shave off calories and avoid these unhealthy compounds.

-A good way to ensure that you eat your greens is to eat them as a starter.
+A good way to ensure that you eat your greens is to enjoy them as a starter.

-By doing so, you will most likely finish all of your greens while you are the hungriest and be apt to eat less of other, perhaps less healthy, components of the meal.
+By doing so, you’ll most likely finish all of your greens while you’re at your hungriest.
+This may cause you to eat less of other, perhaps less healthy, components of the meal later.

-This may lead you to eat fewer and healthier calories overall, which may result in weight loss.
+It may lead you to eat fewer and healthier calories overall, which could result in weight loss.

-Fruits are very healthy.
-They are loaded with water, fiber, vitamins and antioxidants.
+Fruits are loaded with water, fiber, vitamins, and antioxidants.

-Because fruits contain fiber and various plant compounds, their sugars are generally digested very slowly and do not cause major spikes in blood sugar levels.
+Because fruits contain fiber and various plant compounds, their natural sugars are generally digested very slowly and don’t cause major spikes in blood sugar levels.

-However, the same does not apply for fruit juices.
+However, the same doesn’t apply to fruit juices.

 Even real fruit juices lack the fiber and chewing resistance provided by whole fruits.
 This makes fruit juice much more likely to spike your blood sugar levels, leading you to consume too much in a single sitting.

 For one, it’s easier on your budget.

-Also, by cooking large servings, you will also have leftovers for the next day, ensuring a healthy meal then, too.
+Also, by cooking large servings, you’ll also have leftovers for the next day, ensuring a healthy meal then, too.

 Sugary beverages might possibly be the unhealthiest thing you can drink.

 Try replacing your sugary beverage with either a sugar-free alternative or simply choose still or sparkling water instead.
 Doing so will shave off the non-beneficial calories and reduce your intake of excess sugar.

 So-called diet foods can be very deceiving.
-They have usually had their fat content reduced dramatically and are often labeled “fat-free,” “low-fat,” “fat-reduced” or “low-calorie.”
+They have usually had their fat content reduced dramatically and are often labeled “fat-free,” “low fat,” “fat-reduced,” or “low calorie.”

-However, to compensate for the lost flavor and texture that the fat provided, sugar and other ingredients are often added.
+However, to compensate for the lost flavor and texture from fat, sugar and other ingredients are often added.

-Therefore, many diet foods end up containing more sugar and sometimes even more calories than their full-fat counterparts (
+So, many diet foods end up containing more sugar and sometimes even more calories than their full fat counterparts (

 Instead, opt for whole foods like fruits and vegetables.

-The importance of good sleep cannot be overstated.
+The importance of good sleep can’t be overstated.

 Although all types are relatively healthy, the dried varieties are a much more concentrated source of calories and sugar, since all the water has been removed.